chriskonnertz/DeepLy/README.md

 ## Disclaimer

 This is not an official package.
 It is 100% open source and non-commercial.
-The API of DeepL.com is free as well but this ~~might~~ [will](https://blog.wdr.de/digitalistan/bessere-uebersetzungen-dank-deeplearning/) change in the future.
+The API of DeepL.com is free as well but this [might](https://www.heise.de/newsticker/meldung/Maschinelles-Uebersetzen-Deutsches-Start-up-DeepL-will-230-Sprachkombinationen-unterstuetzen-3836533.html) change in the future.
+It remains unclear what this exactly means.

 DeepL is a product from DeepL GmbH.
 More info: [deepl.com/publisher.html](https://www.deepl.com/publisher.html)